epinowcast/epinowcast/README.md

 ## Quick start

-In this quick start we use COVID-19 hospitalisations by date of positive test and date of test report in Germany available up to the 1st of October 2021 to demonstrate the specification and fitting of a simple nowcasting model using `epinowcast`.
-Examples using more complex models are available in the package vignettes and in the papers linked to in the literature vignette.
+In this quick start, we use the example of COVID-19 hospitalisations in Germany to demonstrate the specification and fitting of a simple nowcasting model using `epinowcast`.
+Examples using more complex models are available in the package vignettes and in the papers referenced in the literature vignette.

 ### Package

-As well as `epinowcast` this quick start makes use of `data.table` and `ggplot2` which are both installed when `epinowcast` is installed.
+In addition to `epinowcast`, this quick start makes use of `data.table` and `ggplot2`, which are both installed when `epinowcast` is installed.

 ``` r
 library(epinowcast)